Classical Academy High School

 Welcome to the Most Personalized High School Program

 My name is Dana Moen, Principal of Classical Academy High School (CAHS).
 I am honored to serve as principal of this distinguished high school.
 I want each student to know they are loved and they belong at CAHS.
 We are passionate about partnering with parents to provide the best education possible so that students become successful Thinkers, Communicators, and Achievers.
 We offer a rigorous and flexible academic program that meets the University of California A-G requirements.
 As a Distinguished, Gold Ribbon, California public charter school, CAHS provides a nurturing environment teaching students to work hard, live pure, lead with courage, and honor each other while preparing students for college, career, and citizenship.
-CAHS has been recognized by Newsweek magazine as the 136th best school in the nation for preparing students for college and number one in San Diego as the best high school for homebuyers.
+This past year CAHS was ranked as one of only of 12 High Schools in North County San Diego to rank in the top 10% in the USA by US News and World Report.
 Classical Academy High School is located in downtown Escondido, is one mile from the 78 and 15 freeways, and is within easy walking distance from the Sprinter station on Valley Parkway.

 To schedule a tour of our campus, call 760-317-9143.